goneng/DevOptimize/Unix_Admin/Set_Date-Format_macOS.md

     export LANG=en_US.UTF-8
     ```
 4. Save the file and exit the text editor (`control`+`X`, then `Y` to confirm).
-5. Apply the changes by sourcing the `.zshrc` file: \
+5. Apply the changes by sourcing the `.bashrc` or `.zshrc` file: \
-   (this will apply the change in the current session, so you could confirm it right away)
+   (This will apply the change in the current session, so you could confirm it right away. \
+   Can also open a new Terminal window to check.)
     ```sh
+    # For Bash:
+    source ~/.bashrc

+    # For Zsh:
     source ~/.zshrc
     ```